openharmony/docs/en/application-dev/quick-start/module-structure.md

-# Structure of the module Tag
+# Internal Structure of the module Tag

 The **module** tag contains the HAP configuration.